 Regardless of origins and cultural belongings, alcohol is a substance that disrupts the social mask imposed by social etiquettes, revealing the full spectrum of human emotions; emotions in its rawest form.
+Whether an idealistic realist, a cynical dreamer, or an introverted socializer, Nomad is portrayed as one’s relentless companion, each having a story to share.

 The production process has been a marriage between the craftsmanship of brass in Beirut and murano in Venice.
 The flask highlights the strong duality of two Mediterranean heritages, and emphasizes on the complementarity and interdependency of the two entities.